Zaman Shah Durrani

-Early Years
+Early years

-Zaman Shah Durrani was born as the son of Timur Shah Durrani.
-The date of his birth is disputed however.
-Fayz Muhammad gives 1767 as his birth date, while Noelle-Karimi gives 1770 as his birth date.
-Zaman Shah had always wanted to follow his father, Timur Shah Durrani with his conquests in Punjab, however Timur Shah Durrani did not allow it, and Zaman Shah very early grew interests of being like his grandfather, Ahmad Shah Durrani, as a child he had dreamt of conquering Hindustan, but to no avail in aid as his father did not allow him to come on his campaigns.
-Zaman Shah Durrani had taken the Durrani throne in 1793 after his father, Timur Shah Durrani's death.
+Zaman Shah was born to Timur Shah Durrani.
+The year of his birth is disputed however.
+Fayz Muhammad gives 1767 as his year of birth, while Noelle-Karimi gives the year as 1770.
+Zaman Shah had always wanted to follow his father, Timur Shah Durrani with his conquests in Punjab, however Timur Shah Durrani did not allow it, and Zaman Shah very early grew interests of being like his grandfather, Ahmad Shah Durrani, as a child he had dreamt of conquering Hindustan, but his father did not allow Zaman Shah to accompany him on his campaigns.
+Zaman Shah Durrani took the Durrani throne in 1793 after his father's death.

 Reign

 Opposition

-When Zaman had taken the throne, he was opposed by many of his brothers, his brothers Mahmud Shah Durrani and Humayun had stayed in their respective state of governments however.
-To deal with these claims an election was held in Kabul over who the next Durrani King would be, Abbas Mirza was a running candidate and would have taken the vote if the election was held right after Timur Shah Durrani's death, however with the given time, Barakzai tribal leaders and Zaman's influence grew over time, allowing for him to get the popular vote and become the next Durrani King, specifically supported by Chief Payandah Khan.
+When Zaman had taken the throne, he was opposed by many of his brothers, among whom were Mahmud Shah Durrani and Humayun who had their respective regional zones of influence.
+To deal with these claims over succession, an election was held in Kabul over who the next Durrani ruler would be.
+Abbas Mirza was a running candidate and would have taken the vote if the election was held right after Timur Shah Durrani's death.
+However with the given time, Barakzai tribal leaders and Zaman's influence had by then grew, allowing him to receive the popular vote and become the ruler, specifically supported by Chief Payandah Khan.

-Securing the Throne
+Securing the throne

 Having now been declared King of the Durrani Empire and recognized by all but his brothers, he led his brothers to Kabul, where he imprisoned his opposing brothers.
-He implicated a diet to starve his brothers, with a diet of two-three ounces of bread each day, with the effect, the brothers gave in on the sixth day, where they had given in and recognized Zaman Shah as the King of the Durrani Empire.
+He implicated a diet to starve his brothers, with a diet of two to three ounces of bread each day, with the effect, the brothers gave in on the sixth day, where they had given in and recognized Zaman Shah as the King of the Durrani Empire.
 The Princes were then freed but kept under surveillance in the Bala Hissar, Kabul.